Amy Schumer and Emily Ratajkowski were arrested in Kavanaugh protests

 Capitol Police said they arrested 302 people during the demonstrations.
 Video from the scene shows the two actresses being detained after an officer asks if they want to be arrested.

 Additional footage shows them waiting to be processed near a wall with officers.
-Schumer told a CNN producer that she was arrested.
-Ratajkowski said on social media that she was arrested.
+Schumer told a CNN producer she was arrested.
+Ratajkowski said on social media that she was arrested, too.

 "Today I was arrested protesting the Supreme Court nomination of Brett Kavanaugh, a man who has been accused by multiple women of sexual assault.
-Men who hurt women can no longer be placed in positions of power.
+Men who hurt women can no longer be placed in positions of power," Ratajkowski tweeted.

 Schumer and Ratajkowski appeared in the 2018 comedy "I Feel Pretty."